hello, Janika_

 Kick it off.

-You’re in the trip-planner folder with Claude running.
+You’re in the trip-planner project folder with Claude running.
 Time to steer.
 These prompts are starting points, change the words to suit you.
-The sample trip is Helsinki to New York; if you’ve got a real one coming up, use it instead.
+The sample trip is Helsinki to San Diego; if you’ve got a real one coming up, use it instead.

 Step 1 · The scaffold